abi/exceptional/README.md

 * Handle other kinds of special errors like we're handling AssertionError right now
 * Figure out how muliple imports/requires will be handled
 * Write some tests
+* Relative paths
+* Make sure it works correctly with bugs in imported modules